eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ### Encryption procedure

-Given a trained model inside the folder `tf_autoencoder_fp32` with the following layout (see the [official documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md) for details):
+Given a trained model inside the folder `tf_autoencoder_fp32` (for example) with the following layout (see the [official documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md) for details):

 ```
 tf_autoencoder_fp32